jcbeaury/user-models/README.md

 This is done by creating a model for each of these groups and using a polymorphic relationship to attach it to the User.

+## Seed data for testing functionality

+rake db:seed

+This will give you the following users to play with:

+* admin@example.com
+* biker@example.com
+* skier@example.com

+The password for each of these is 'password'